authelia/authelia/docs/configuration/notifier/filesystem.md

 ### filename

-The file to add email text to.
+The file to write email text to.
 If it doesn't exist it will be created.